springone-tour-2020-cicd/katacoda-scenarios/argo/step3.md

 Next, let's log into UI.

 Click on the tab titled `Dashboard`.
-This tab is defaulting to localhost:80 in the tutorial environment, so it will automatically open the Argo CD dashboard UI.
+This tab is defaulting to localhost:80 in the tutorial environment, so it will automatically open the Argo CD dashboard UI when the service EXTERNAL IP becomes ready.

-You can also use the following link in a new tab if you prefer:
+You can also use the following link to open the Argo CD UI in a new tab if you prefer:

 https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com